OSInside/cloud-builder/doc/source/cluster_setup_from_scratch/runner_setup.rst

       See :ref:`control-plane-setup` for details

-   2. Fetch the `cb-collect` public SSH key and logout from the control plane.
+   2. Fetch the `cb-collect` public and private SSH keys and logout from the control plane.

       .. code:: bash

+         # public key
          cat ~/.ssh/id_cb_collect.pub

+         # private key
+         cat ~/.ssh/id_cb_collect

          exit

    3. Create and authorize the `cb-collect` user on this runner.